Prashasti08/Employee-Engagement-Revenue-Impact/README.md

-# Predictors of Employee Turnover, Retention and Engagement
+##Predictors of Employee Turnover, Retention and Engagement

+## Project Summary

 - Identified key predictors driving increased employee turnover by conducting Linear Regression in R
 - Delivered actionable insights to technical stakeholders, informing solutions for talent management and retention